In-Person or Online: Which Biotech Master’s Degree?

 Professional Networking

-Extensive networking opportunities between students, university and industry faculty, staff, national guest speakers, >400 alumni, corporate sponsored research partners, and sponsored conferences.
+Extensive networking opportunities between students, university and industry faculty, staff, national guest speakers, over 500 alumni, corporate sponsored research partners, and sponsored conferences.
+The close relationships developed through the M.S. in Biotechnology Program become the cornerstone of your expanding professional network and are invaluable for fostering future career opportunities.

-Lifelong professional development opportunities, including annual program-related alumni and student engagements and program sponsored offerings to annual events, including BioForward’s Wisconsin Biohealth Symposium, the Wisconsin Stem Cell Symposium, and the Wisconsin Human Proteomics Symposium.
+Lifelong professional development opportunities are hosted annually to strengthen interaction among program students, alumni, faculty and staff.
+The M.S. in Biotechnology Program also sponsors student attendance to such events as BioForward’s Wisconsin Biohealth Symposium, the Wisconsin Stem Cell Symposium, and the Wisconsin Human Proteomics Symposium.

 Professional Networking